 Minimum training requirements for certification as an AEMT include completion of an EMT-Basic training program and Department-approved Advanced EMT initial training.
 The course consists of:

-- Didactic (classroom) learning that follows the National EMS Education Standards published by the National Highway Traffic Safety Administration (NHTSA).
+- Didactic (classroom) learning that follows the National EMS Education Standards (PDF) published by the National Highway Traffic Safety Administration (NHTSA).
 All initial training courses must be taught by an EMT training institution accredited by DPH at the AEMT level

 - Advanced EMT students to clinical rotations and field internships in addition to their didactic (classroom/lab) portions